xayananh4/MSTestProjectLogin/testProjectLogin/README.md

 * 09:51: researching xpath parent
 * 12:04: researching xpath parent

-# Local-Business-Inventory-Tracker
+# Capstone Selenium C#
 Names of contributors: By Viradeth Xay-ananh.
-React application that tracks inventory of coffee
+Web automation script using c# and selenium framework

 # Description
-React application that allow user to see a list of coffee beans.
-Sell one pound of listed coffee bean and add a new burlap sack of coffee to the inventory.
+Web automation script that goes to website and fills out all the necessary  items in a form.

 ## Technologies Used
-* React
+* MSTest
-* javascript
+* C#
 * Markup
+* Github, Gitlab
-* Git
+* C#
-* HTML
+* visual studio 2022

 # Complete setup/Installation instructions:
 * Clone repository to your desktop
-* CD to directory: coffee
+* CD to directory: testProjectLogin
-* Enter in command: 'npm start'
+* Open file: UnitTest1.cs,

 # Known bugs:
 No bugs